conlpate/dsc-phase-3-project/README.md

 # Objectives

+- Provide law enforcement agencies, their representatives and  other relevant bodies the necessary data to understand and contextualize the relationship between fatal shootings and mental illness.
-- Using *The Washington Post's* police shooting database, analyze police shootings involving a person suffering from a mental illness.
+- Using *The Washington Post's* police shooting database, analyze fatal police shootings involving a person suffering from a mental illness and their associated variables.
   - Per *The Washington Post's* breakdown of their dataset, their variable, "signs of mental illness," covers, **"News reports [that] have indicated the victim had a history of mental health issues, expressed suicidal intentions or was experiencing mental distress at the time of the shooting"**
-- Build a comprehensive classification model predicting whether or not a person is suffering from mental distress when shot by police.
-- Present findings and solutions.

 ### Steps

 1. Import necessary datasets (*Washington Post* and U.S. regions)
-2. Clean and scrub the dataframes
+2. Clean and scrub
-3. Explore the datasets
+3. Explore the data
 4. Visualize and analyze relevant mental illness variables
 5. Build and compare models
 6. Tune Best Performing Models

-*For clarity and comprehension, this readme will focus primarily on exploration, visualization, and modeling.* The attached notebook follows a CRISP-DM approach.

 ### Questions, Analysis, and Visualizations